Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-Overall, the rapid advancements in LLM-based role-playing research demonstrate a clear evolution: moving from basic persona adherence to sophisticated, adaptable, multi-agent interactions, supported by advanced evaluation and continuous alignment efforts.
+Overall, the rapid advancements in LLM-based role-play research demonstrate a clear evolution: moving from basic persona adherence to sophisticated, adaptable, multi-agent interactions, supported by advanced evaluation and continuous alignment efforts.
 This evolution highlights ongoing efforts toward creating engaging, realistic conversational agents capable of sustained, immersive role-play interactions.
-Such role-playing also plays a crucial role throughout all conversational engagement cases discussed in the remaining subsections.
+Such role-play also plays a crucial role throughout the other conversational-engagement settings discussed in the remaining subsections.